-Major Stationary Source Threshold (Nonattainm ent) 100 100 --- -- ----- -- ----- -- -- -- -- -- -- --
+Major Stationary Source Threshold (Nonattainm ent) 100 -- ----- -- -- --

-1 Ten tons for any individual hazardous air pollutant, or 25 tons for the combination of all hazardous air pollutants.
+$^{^{1}}$ Ten tons for any individual hazardous air pollutant, or 25 tons for the combination of all hazardous air pollutants.
 2 Metric tons per year, CO2e.

-DAQ will continue to require the sources to estimate their GHG potential to emit in terms of each individual pollutant (CO2, CH4, N2O, SF6 etc).
+DAQ will continue to require the sources to estimate their GHG potential to emit in terms of each individual pollutant (CO2, CH4, N2O, SF6 etc.).
 The TSD includes these PTEs for informational purposes.

-This source is subject to 40 CFR Part 60, Subpart Dc, and 40 CFR Part 63, Subpart ZZZZ, and 40 CFR Part 63, Subpart DDDDD.
+This source is subject to 40 CFR Part 60, Subpart Dc, and 40 CFR Part 63, Subpart ZZZZ, Subpart DDDDD, and Subpart CCCCCC.

-DAQ has received delegated authority from the U.S. Environmental Protection Agency to implement the requirements of the Part 70 OP.
-Based on the information submitted by the applicant, supplemental information provided to the application, and a technical review performed by DAQ staff, the draft revised Part 70 OP to EMD Acquisition LLC is proposed.
+DAQ has received delegated authority from the U.S. Environmental Protection Agency (EPA) to implement the requirements of the Part 70 OP.
+Based on the information submitted by the applicant, supplemental information provided to the application, and a technical review performed by DAQ staff, the draft renewal Part 70 OP to EMD Acquisition LLC is proposed.